 11. Muro Art Forest

 This open-air museum with giant, modern installations is located in the heart of Muro Village.
 It was originally developed by the local sculptor Inoue Fukichi and completed by Israeli artist Dani Karavan in 2006.
 The theme of the museum is the harmony between nature and art.
-The expansive park is perfect for a walk, relax, and picnic, and anyone who are interested in art!
+The expansive park is perfect for a walk, relaxation, and picnic, and for anyone who is interested in art!